 We may need to know about your employment status and welfare benefit entitlements, as well as your financial details (bank details, debt history etc.).

-how you have interacted with us and made use of your home and other services Ocean provides.
+We collect information about how you have interacted with us and made use of your home and other services Ocean provides.
 This includes your responses to customer satisfaction surveys, information you give us when you contact us, and for instance, information your neighbours may provide.

 The lawful basis for processing personal data is normally because we want or need to use the information: